 There are highly effective cures for hepatitis C with an over 95% success rate, and little or no side effects.
 Re-treatment options can bring success rates close to 100%.
 These drugs, known as direct acting antivirals, are available on the Pharmaceutical Benefits Scheme (PBS).

 Hepatitis C treatment regimens depend on genotype and other individual factors such as disease severity, co-morbidities, and previous treatment experience.
 They are taken as tablets, mostly once a day, in various combinations with each other with or without ribavirin.
 Interferon is no longer recommended first-line treatment.

 The following information about hepatitis C treatment is not meant to replace your doctor's advice.
 Your specialist will advise you on the best treatment option for you and provide details about the regimen prescribed for you.

 Your viral hepatitis nurse will ensure that all the necessary tests are done before you begin.
 The tests may include:

 - Fibroscan - a non-invasive scan to assess the extent of fibrosis, if any, in your liver.

 - Viral load test to determine the amount of virus in your blood.
-This is used as a baseline for monitoring your progress through treatment.

 - HBV test to determine whether you have been exposed to the hepatitis B virus.
 People who have been exposed to HBV require additional monitoring during hepatitis C treatment.

-Your nurse will also help you prepare physically and mentally to cope with side effects and put in place social supports during treatment.
+If you have more advanced liver disease, your nurse will also help you prepare physically and mentally to cope with side effects and put in place social supports during treatment.